-I’ve been pondering history and prehistory on a full-time professional basis for many decades now.
+I’ve been pondering history and prehistory on a full-time professional basis for several decades now.
 As hard to believe as it may be, I even get paid a salary to do it.
-One of my professional interests involves tools, tool-kits, and strategies for surviving that various people have come up with for dealing with the world.
-As a primitive skills-survival instructor and full-time frugalist I think it important to not reinvent a lifeway when we have millennia of ancestors who dealt with most of the same issues we do today.
+One of my professional interests involves the tools, tool-kits, and strategies for surviving that various people have come up with for dealing with the world.
+As a sometimes primitive skills-survival instructor and full-time frugalist I think it important to not reinvent a lifeway when we have millennia of ancestors who dealt with most of the same issues we do today.

 My foundation as a minimalist (and I may not be very good at it)-